White paper writer – bringing clarity to the complex

 - Job seekers who want to entrust their careers to the best in their field.

-Which sectors can benefit?
+Which sectors can benefit from white papers?

 - IT white papers – the technical sector has always made extensive use of white papers.
 Their products and services are often complex and hard to understand, with features and associated benefits that may not easily be reduced to a few sentences.
 That, of course, extends to specialist areas such as SaaS.
+(See more tech copywriting samples here.)

 - Financial white papers – as with IT, this sector often features complicated financial instruments or concepts.
+(View my financial copywriting examples here.)

 - B2B white papers – organisations in other sectors often make good use of white papers.
 For example, procurement providers and even recruitment consultants.